-Should you pick the Garmin Vivoactive 4 or Vivoactive 3?
+Garmin Vivoactive 4 vs. Vivoactive 3: Which should you buy?

 Fresh perspective

 The Vivoactive 4 is changing the way you track, or more specifically, what you track.
-You can now track hydration, respiration, blood oxygen saturation, and more besides the typical fitness routine.
-Did we mention on-screen workouts and music storage?
-It's pricy but given the upgrades, it's worth it.
+Aside from your typical fitness routine, you can now track hydration, respiration, blood oxygen saturation levels.
+Did we mention you also get on-screen workouts and music storage?
+It's pricy, but given the upgrades, it's worth it.

 - 20+ preloaded sports apps

-- Body Battery™ Energy Monitor
+- Body Battery, Pulse Ox

-- Music storage
+- Music storage is standard

 - Expensive